-Websites, media and other sources say use ear protection if you’re in damaging high level environmental noise whether that’s mowing the lawn, going to a concert or stadium event or doing some hunting or shooting.
+Websites, media and other sources say use ear protection if you’re in damaging high level environmental noise whether that’s mowing the lawn, going to a concert or stadium event, or doing some hunting or shooting.
 This couldn’t be more general or vague.

 It depends on if you need to hear in noise.
 Do you want to enjoy music clearly?
 Do you want to talk more easily?
 Do you need to hear prey, predators, or hunting partners?
 If yes, you need high fidelity hearing protection.

 Prevent damage before it happens.
-Always make sure to use properly fitting hearing protection every time you need to protect your hearing.
+Always make sure to use properly fitting hearing protection for every noise dose, no matter how short.
 Keep your hearing system high fidelity by avoiding noise damage to hearing health and communication.

 The next time you need to hear music or conversations clearly in noisy environments, will you try high fidelity social hearing protection?